espanido

 Hasta que Esperaré aquí hasta que regreses I will wait here until you return

-How do verbs change with temporal agreement
+How do verbs change with temporal agreement in Spanish

 The concept of temporal agreement requires verbs to change form based on the time frame of the action or state.
 Verb conjugation is crucial in achieving concordancia temporal, ensuring the verb matches the temporal context of the sentence.